 Advisory Council on National Records and Archives

-The function of the Lord Chancellor’s Advisory Council on National Records and Archives is to advise the Lord Chancellor, and through him other ministers as appropriate, on all matters relating to records and archives in the United Kingdom and in particular in England and Wales(1).
+The function of the Lord Chancellor’s Advisory Council on National Records and Archives is to advise the Secretary of State for Culture, Media and Sport, and through him other ministers as appropriate, on all matters relating to records and archives in the United Kingdom and in particular in England and Wales(1).

 It is chaired by the Master of the Rolls.
-The terms of reference of the Advisory Council on National Records and Archives are to consider and advise the Lord Chancellor on:
+The terms of reference of the Advisory Council on National Records and Archives are to consider and advise the Secretary of State on: